- GPs play an important role in spotting tuberculosis (TB) cases alongside other members of the healthcare team.

-Of the delayed diagnosis cases seen in recent years by the MDU, many were of spinal TB, where patients were treated symptomatically with pain relief for some time before the diagnosis was made.
+Many of the delayed diagnosis cases seen by us in recent years were of spinal TB, where patients were treated symptomatically with pain relief for some time before the diagnosis was made.

 In other cases, patients were initially diagnosed as having lung cancer but were later shown to have TB.